khorovatin/magical-thyme/content/about.md

     weight: 2
 layout: page
 ---

-**John Doe** is a Senior Art Director from [Stockholm](https://en.wikipedia.org/wiki/Stockholm), Sweden.
-After graduating from The College of Visual Arts with a degree in Communication Design, he worked for three small graphic design shops where he honed his design style and sensibility.
+**Ken Horovatin** is a Senior QA Analyst from [Calgary](https://en.wikipedia.org/wiki/Calgary), Alberta, Canada.
+Laregly self-taught in the art and science of software testing, he strives to stay current with all aspects of his chosen field.

-His work has been recognized by Communication Arts, Print, How, ID, IdN, AIGA, Effie, Archive, Graphis, AdFed and Rockport.
-Graphic Design USA named him a person to watch in 2019.
+He enjoys being involved in data analysis, whether for software quality, or just for the discovery of new and interesting patterns or trends.

->The world always seems brighter when you’ve just made something that wasn’t there before. <cite>Neil Gaiman</cite>
+> The world always seems brighter when you’ve just made something that wasn’t there before. <cite>Neil Gaiman</cite>

-As a hobby, John Doe authors the most influential design blog in Sweden with over 100,000 page views a month.
-He lives in Stockholm with his beautiful wife and two boys.
+As a hobby, Ken creates websites for friends and family.
+He lives in Calgary with his talented wife, and between them they have produced two boys who are excelling in their own lives, attending the Universities of Saskatchewan and British Columbia.

 *Thank You for reading!*